bowfun/animation-website/README.md

 # Bow Cards Website
-This is the code for the Bow Cards website, a class project.
+This is the code for the Bow Cards website, a hobby project.

 ## Information
-This is a project by Blast Off Waters.
+This is a project made as a hobby project by Blast Off Waters CEO bowfun.
-This was made for our Sales Project in Creativity.

 ## Setup
 To use this site's code, add an environment variable to your server called ``BOWCARDS_POSTGRES_URL``.